RhynJ/RhynJ/README.md

 - 👋 Hi, I’m @RhynJ
-- 👀 I’m interested in money
+- 👀 I’m interested in Bare-metal
-- 🌱 I’m currently learning how to make money
+- 🌱 I’m currently learning how bare-metal code for embeded systems
-- 💞️ I’m looking to collaborate on making money
+- 💞️ I’m looking to collaborate on porjects that push technolgy forward. my primary interests are maritime and quality of life robotics
 - 📫 How to reach me? with money

 <!---